 Do you have the passion and commitment to help inspire a young person to reach their full potential?
-We’re currently looking for volunteer mentors in Glasgow and Edinburgh to help support vulnerable young people to achieve personal goals, increase their skills and confidence and build their positive social networks.
+We’re currently looking for volunteer mentors in Glasgow to help support vulnerable young people to achieve personal goals, increase their skills and confidence and build their positive social networks.

 The young people we support are displaying “at risk” signs.
 These signs may include poor performance at school, truanting, offending, welfare issues, lack of positive social networks, anxiety or being bullied.

 Mentors and young people meet once a week to work together as a pair towards a goal of the young person’s choice.
 Young people often choose recreation or leisure goals, such as learning to play guitar, going to the gym or taking a cookery class.